ArmanEhmed/Uighur-Keyboard-Layouts/README.md

 ### Updating info

-Till 7 June, 2017, there finished versions are Latin alphabet for Windows (tested in Windows 10, 64-bit) and Latin Alphabet for Mac OS X (tested in Sierra, 10.12.5).
+Till 7 June, 2017, there finished versions are Latin alphabet for Windows (tested in Windows 10, 64-bit), Latin Alphabet and Cyrillic Alphabet for Mac OS X (tested in Sierra, 10.12.5).

-The Cyrillic keyboard layouts for any OS is not started yet.
-The Latin Keyboard for iOS is in progress.
+Both the iOS versions are in progress.

 ### Installation